slashmili/alchemist.vim/README.md

 ## Dependencies

-You need this dependencies on the same machine you run vim
+You need these dependencies on the same machine you run vim

 * **Elixir** > v1.0.4 to run alchemist-server
 * **Python** `alchemist_client` is the script that talks to _alchemist-server_